 - Mouth breathing habits

 - Airway and breathing issues (such as Sleep Apnea)

 It is important to evaluate children for the signs of tethered oral tissues ( “tongue ties”) since early detection can aid in the prevention and development of orofacial myofunctional disorders.
 In order for tongues to function properly they need:

 - Good posture (resting completely suctioned to the palate)

 - Tone (good muscle strength to create a bolus and swallow)

 - Space (the dental arch needs to be wide enough to accommodate the entire tongue comfortably).

 Working with a certified orofacial myofunctional therapist may provide you with holistic support for sleep-disordered breathing and obstructive sleep apnea.
-We refer out patients to Laura Barlow.
 If you have any questions, please contact our office at (303) 499-0367